Challenges and Trends in Egocentric Vision: A Survey: Introduction

 The study of egocentric visual understanding holds significant theoretical importance and broad application prospects.
 From a theoretical standpoint, it encompasses the interdisciplinary integration of computer vision, machine learning, and cognitive science, offering novel perspectives and methodologies for exploring human visual cognition mechanisms and advancing machine intelligence.
 In practical applications, egocentric visual understanding technology finds extensive use in domains such as augmented reality (AR), virtual reality (VR), intelligent surveillance, human-computer interaction, and robotics, thereby delivering substantial convenience to people’s lives and work.

-To better support future work and research in the egocentric domain, we conducted a comprehensive survey of related efforts in this field.
-Unlike previous studies, our review emphasizes the current challenges and research trends confronting the entire egocentric domain and its various subtasks.
-Prior to our work, several surveys on egocentric vision already existed.
+To better support future work and research in the egocentric domain, we conducted a comprehensive survey of recent related works mainly after 2020 in this field.
+Unlike previous studies, our review explicitly highlights the analysis of current challenges(sect. \ref{Challenges}), rooted in the complex nature of egocentric vision and pressing technological bottlenecks and emerging trends(sect. \ref{Trends and Future}), which represent valuable directions developed in recent work to tackle these challenges and advance the field.
 Betancourt et al. \cite{betancourt_evolution_2015} explored the development, characteristics, and challenges of early first-person vision (FPV) video analysis.
 Del Molino et al. \cite{molino_summarization_2016} summarized the literature and methodologies in the field of egocentric summarization.
 Rodin et al. \cite{rodin_predicting_2021} investigated various prediction tasks in egocentric vision, providing an overview of applications, devices, existing issues, datasets, and models.
 Núñez-Marcos et al. \cite{nunez-marcos_egocentric_2022} reviewed diverse methods for egocentric action recognition and proposed a detailed classification of available approaches.
 Bandini et al. \cite{bandini_analysis_2023} examined literature in egocentric vision focused on hands, with an emphasis on summarizing methods and datasets.
 Azam et al. \cite{azam_survey_2024} aimed to deliver a comprehensive overview of the current state of egocentric pose estimation research.
 Fan et al. \cite{fan_benchmarks_2024} surveyed benchmarks and methods related to egocentric hand-object interaction, outlining the challenges faced in this area.
 Plizzari et al. \cite{plizzari_outlook_2024} envisioned the future applications of egocentric technology across various scenarios through role-based narratives, followed by a survey of related work on egocentric tasks.
 In contrast to these existing studies, a key novelty of our paper lies in our systematic decomposition of egocentric scenarios.
 We categorize all tasks into four major classes, with each major class further subdivided into several subclasses based on the differing objectives of the tasks.
 As far as we know, this paper is the first survey to provide a hierarchical analysis of egocentric scenarios.
 The structure of this paper is outlined in Fig. \ref{content}.